How to Undertake the Best Referral

 ‘Dear Dr Abc,

 I saw your patient today.
-I have recommended nail surgery and have covered all the important risks covering healing, regrowth, potential pain and infection and he wishes me to proceed.
+I recommended nail surgery and covered all the important risks, including healing, regrowth, potential pain, and infection, and he wished me to proceed.
 From the history and examination, he appears healthy without medical concerns.
 An information sheet has been provided to support the planned treatment.
+I will keep you informed of the progress.

-Write to a doctor about your patient with concerns
+Writing to a Doctor about your Concerns

 A patient presented with an ingrown toenail and was having chemotherapy.
 In this case, an oncologist was involved.
 The protocol requires you to write to the consultant and copy the GP.
 The patient’s doctor needs to be aware of any treatment they may wish to perform.
 Chemotherapy lowers the blood cells, particularly white cells, so fighting off infection immediately becomes a problem.
 The GP is the wrong person to write to for advice because should something arise through any misunderstanding, the GP will rightly turn around and say that you were the professional performing that treatment, not me.
 With modern MDT practices, management is better coordinated than it was once when shared as teams.
 An oncologist will rant if you try to undertake a phenolisation during the height of cancer management.
-I am not making this stuff up as I had one oncologist write back and say.
+I am not making this stuff up, as I had one oncologist write back and say.

 ‘DON’T DO ANYTHING – YOU WILL KILL THE PATIENT!’